Skip to content

 Approved Transfer Credit

-First-year writing courses taken at accredited colleges or universities can cover WR1 or WR2.
-Check Transferology for pre-approved transfer courses.
+First-year writing courses taken at accredited colleges or universities can cover WRTG 1010 or WRTG 2010.
+Check the Transfer Equivalency Guide for pre-approved transfer courses.

 Note: This is not a comprehensive list.